brandonsherette/redux-form-ext/README.md

-# Redux Form Extension (Currently In Development)
+# Redux Form Extension
 Extension for redux form.
+Prebuilt styled form components, validation, input normalization, multi step form (form wizard), and more.
 # Versions
+## v0.8.0
+### Features
+- Added Checkbox FormComponent.

 ## v0.7.2
 ### Updates
 - Updated FormComponents "label" property to no longer just be a string value, but can be a React Node for better customization.